kite03/AutoRoyale/README.md

 NOTE: For windows 11 you'll have to recompile the bot.

 1.)
-First download the latest version from https://github.com/kite03/AutoRoyale/releases also install an [android emulator](https://bluestacks.com/) and get clash royale on it.
+First download the latest version from https://github.com/kite03/AutoRoyale/releases.
+Install an [android emulator](https://bluestacks.com/) and get clash royale on it.

 2.)
-Launch clash royale on the emulator and fullscreen it so the locations of everything on the screen remains consistent.
+Launch clash royale on the emulator and fullscreen it so the locations of everything on the screen remains consistent when you next re-run the bot.

 3.)
 Unzip, extract and run colorfinder.exe